 No member may be elected to serve concurrently on both the Faculty Appeals Committee and the Faculty Grievance Committee.

-No committee member shall participate in any deliberations when the grievant is a member of her or his department.
+No committee member shall participate in any deliberations when the grievant is a member of theirtheir department.
 Nor may a committee member serve as a grievant’ s advocate in any matter brought before the committee on which that member is actively serving.
-In addition, a committee member may excuse himself or herself or may be excused by the Chair of the committee from participation in proceedings any time there is a conflict of interest, a potential conflict of interest or even the appearance of a conflict of interest.
-In such cases, the member will be temporarily replaced by the alternate from her or his college.
+In addition, a committee member may excuse themself or may be excused by the Chair of the committee from participation in proceedings any time there is a conflict of interest, a potential conflict of interest or even the appearance of a conflict of interest.
+In such cases, the member will be temporarily replaced by the alternate from their college.
 In the event there is disagreement between a committee member and the committee Chair as to whether or not the committee member should be so excused, the matter will be resolved by vote of the committee.

 Elected members and alternates will serve three-year terms.
 The terms should be staggered so that each year one- third of the members are elected.
 Members may serve more than one term.
 One alternate member shall be elected to the committee from each college.
 Colleges should establish procedures to ensure that the alternate is not from the same department as the elected member who may temporarily be replaced.
 Alternates should be those faculty who received the second highest number of votes and are members of a Department other than that in which the committee member elected serves.
 One alternate member shall be elected for the at-large faculty representative.
 This shall be the faculty who received the second highest number of votes in the at-large election and who is a member of a department other than that in which the elected at-large member serves.